pycroscopy/pyNSID/docs/source/nsid.rst

   A `dimension` here refers to an independent variable against which data is collected.
   For example, in the case of a grayscale photograph, the `X` and `Y` axes are the independent variables or `dimensions` while the brightness values at each pixel constitute the central data array.
 * Axes for each of the ``N`` dimensions.
 These would be individual values for each of the ``N`` variables against which data were collected in the central dataset.

-  **Note**: These axes need to be linear.
+  **Note**: These axes need not be linear.
 In other words, it is not necessary that the independent variable be varied linearly.
   For example, an independent variable like voltage or bias could be varied sinusoidally or as a bi-polar triangular or sawtooth waveform.
 * Metadata that provides contextual information about this data collection.
   These could be measurement, observation, simulation, or analysis parameters necessary to provide a wholesome picture of the data collection.